0xCM/z0/src/llvm.models/src/records/docs/X86Fields.md

 Opsize
 ------
- OpSizeFixed(default) - Operand size isn't mode dependent OpSize16             - 0x66 prefix required in 32-bit mode
+ OpSizeFixed          - Operand size isn't mode dependent OpSize16             - 0x66 prefix required in 32-bit mode
  OpSize32             - 0x66 prefix required in 16-bit mode
  OpSizeIgnored        - 0x66 prefix should be ignored if present.

 Adsize
 ------
-  AdSizeX(default) - Address size prefix determined from memory operand registers encoded in modrm byte AdSize16         - Need a 0x67 prefix in 32-bit mode AdSize32         - Need a 0x67 prefix in 16-bit mode or 64-bit mode
-  AdSize64         - Marks the 64-bit version of AdSize16/32 instructions.
+  AdSizeX          - Address size prefix determined from memory operand registers encoded in modrm byte AdSize16         - Need a 0x67 prefix in 32-bit mode AdSize32         - Need a 0x67 prefix in 16-bit mode or 64-bit mode AdSize64         - Marks the 64-bit version of AdSize16/32 instructions.